F&M Works in Lancaster

 - Identify your top three choices.

-- Draft a unique essay for each internship to make your case as to why you're a good fit for that specific opportunity along with articulating your interest in the program.
+- Draft a unique essay for each internship to make your case as to why you're a good fit for that specific opportunity along with articulating your interest in the organization's mission.
+Note: essays are reviewed by Ware Institute staff, not by the community partners.

 What It's Like To Be an F&M Works Intern